-Your doctor may decide to stop some medicines that you are taking.
-This might include any antibiotics you are taking if they are not needed anymore or if it is felt that they could worsen the symptoms if continued.
+Your doctor might decide to stop some medicines that you are taking.
+This may include any antibiotics you are taking if they are not needed anymore or they could worsen the symptoms if continued.

 Your condition will be monitored closely.
 The staff will record the number of times you have diarrhoea and the appearance of your bowel motions.